Unpredictability. Volatility. Adaptability. Digitalization. Transformation.

 Our studies show that sustainability has become the expectation rather than the exception when it comes to consumer behaviors and decisions, especially amongst Millennials and Gen Z. Companies that focus on making sustainable decisions will have the advantage.
 The importance of eco-friendly views is growing in scope and strength in the very generations poised for increased future spending, which can present potential downside for those who act too late.

 How retailers can act: The key is to maintain full commercial feasibility while pursuing concrete, actionable steps towards sustainability.
 When setting your company’s overall sustainability strategy, prioritize what kind of consumer your brand will and will not target.
 As sustainability grows in importance for more and more consumers, understand that you may lose consumers if you are not sustainable.
-We’ve published a series of articles outlining an approach to attaining sustainability goals for your business.

 9. Made for you: make it personal